A Guide to Moving with Children Who Have Autism

 Moving becomes a part of our lives at many different stages: When we move away from our parents, relocate for a job opportunity, or find somewhere new to retire.
 No matter your circumstances, it can be a stressful process.
 And if you’re moving with a child with autism, it’s especially important to help relieve moving stress for both you and your kid.

 It’s easier said than done, but relocating with a child with autism — and limiting stress while doing so — is entirely possible if you prepare and plan ahead.
 It’s important to maintain as much of your normal routine as possible and to consider additional ways to help kids with autism while you’re moving.
-Maintaining normalcy will help you and your children adjust quickly to your new home so you can settle in quicker and feel comfortable.
+Maintaining normalcy will help you and your children adjust quickly to your new home so you can settle in and feel comfortable.

 What is autism?